 For the base

 - Cookies: pick your favorite vegan cookies.
-I use some pretty basic vegan digestives, but you can go for vegan Grahams crackers, chocolate biscuits, oat biscuits, or even oreo shells.
-There are no rules, except that the biscuits should be dry and crunchy.
+I use vegan digestives, but you can go for vegan Graham crackers, chocolate biscuits, oat biscuits, or even Oreo shells.

-- Vegan butter or margarine: you can replace vegan butter with margarine.
-I use one that is made with a canola oil and cocoa butter base.
+There are no rules except that the biscuits should be dry and crunchy.
+For gluten-free, pick gluten-free cookies. - Vegan butter: I use one that is made with a canola oil and cocoa butter base.
 But any will work.
+Substitute melted coconut oil for vegan butter.

-For the vegan cheese filling
+For the vegan cheesecake filling

-- Vanilla: you can use vanilla extract or the seeds of a real vanilla bean.
+You could use maple syrup as a sweetener, but it will slightly affect the texture of the cheesecake, making it less firm. - Vanilla: you can use vanilla extract or the seeds of a real vanilla bean.

 For the topping